jensprog/1dv610-L2/README.md

 public class App {
   public static void main(String[] args) {
     UnitConversionQueryParser parser = new UnitConversionQueryParser("15.5 kilometers to miles");
-    // Or "I want to know how far 15.5 kilometers is in miles"
+    // Or "I want to know how far 15.5 km is in mi"
     // Or "What is 2 cups in liters?" double value = parser.getValue(); // 15.5
     String fromUnit = parser.getFromUnit(); // "kilometers"